 For 2019, the HRA is to be funded by a $250,000 property tax levy which is the same from 2018.
 Additional revenues from a federal Community Development Block Grant and HOME grant will help supplement HRA programs.
 The property tax impact is estimated to be $7 for the median value home.
 The HRA property tax levy is included under "other special taxing districts" on your property tax bill.

-When available, the approved 2019 budget document may be viewed on the city’s website and in the Finance Department located at City Hall, 8301 Valley Creek Road.
+The complete 2019 adopted budget document may be viewed on the city’s website and in the Finance Department located at City Hall, 8301 Valley Creek Road.
 It will also be available at the Woodbury branch of the Washington County Library after publication.
-For more information, call the Finance Department at (651) 714-3502 or send an email to email@example.com.
+For more information, call the Finance Department at (651) 714-3502 or send an email to firstname.lastname@example.org.